FaezeMqFr/Variational_Autoencoder/README.md

 # Variational Autoencoder (VAE) Implementation from Scratch

 Welcome to the Variational Autoencoder (VAE) implementation repository!
-This project demonstrates how to build a VAE from scratch using the MNIST dataset.
+This repository contains the implementation of a Variational Autoencoder (VAE) from scratch using the MNIST and CIFAR-10 datasets.
+The VAE is a generative model that learns to encode data into a latent space and then decode it back to the original data space.
+This implementation focuses on understanding the core concepts and building blocks of VAEs without relying on high-level libraries.

 ## Table of Contents